EssamWisam/CST-Front-End-Course/README.md

 - Brain teasers and memes should be used to invoke focus and engagement

 ## 📚 Course Syllabus
-The course consists of two main parts: classical web development and web development frameworks.
+The course consists of two main parts: classical web development and web development frameworks covered over six intensive sessions (~4 hours each).
+You will need the [Polyglot Notebooks](https://code.visualstudio.com/docs/languages/polyglot) VSCode extension to run notebooks with JavaScript.
+Beware that cells are independent.

 ### 📰 Classical Web Development
 <table>
   <tr>